phillipeaton/VecForth/README.md

 - **VecForth**

+  - Reintroduce the option to create a `.cnt` symbol file for the VIDE debugger.

   - Implement `?DO` and the `CASE` statement, which will allow easier portability of programs to run with VecForth

   - Improve the number recogniser so that `$-10` ond `-$10` would both be recognised and add a character recogniser